 Fun & Best Things to Do in Colmar, France

 Address: 17 Rue des Marchands, 68000 Colmar, France

-Tasting excellent new cuisine is always the best part of traveling, and Alsatian food is awesome.
+Tasting excellent new cuisine is always the best part of traveling, and Alsatian food in France is incredible.
 Alsace and neighboring German areas are famous for their Tarte Flambée, one of the most renowned specialties in the Alsace region.

 Restaurant La Soï also offers a superb selection of wines that pair perfectly with their menus.
-This establishment’s comfortable ambiance allows clients to unwind after a long day at work or after a day of exploring Colmar’s attractions.
+This establishment’s comfortable ambiance allows clients to unwind after a long day at work or exploring Colmar’s attractions.

 See Related: Best Travel Apps for Europe

 2. Domaine Robert Karcher et Fils

 Address: 11 Rue de l’Ours, 68000 Colmar, France

 No Colmar itinerary is complete without sampling some Alsace wines!
 A key site on the Alsace wine route, Domaine Robert Karcher et Fils is a winery known for producing traditional Alsace wines, including Riesling, Gewürztraminer, Muscat, and Pinot Gris.

 A trip to Colmar would be incomplete without sampling some exquisite wines from the Alsace wine region, the Alsace Region, of course, famously being a part of France known for its prolific production of superb wines.